 2. Gen Up on a New World

-Most self builders enter a world that is completely different to the one that they have previously inhabited.
+When you self build, you enter a world that is completely different to the one that you have previously inhabited.
 There are new attitudes, new regulations and new disciplines.
 The building industry possesses a totally unique vocabulary.
 A stream of new innovations, fashion aspirations and regulations creates an ever-changing environment.

 3. Budget is King

 There are very few self build disasters, simply because of the cushion of new equity that most projects produce.
 Work out your total budget before doing anything about finding land or even thinking of design.
 Work out what liquid assets and equity you have and add this to your borrowing capacity: that’s your total budget and the one that you need to stick to.
 Then add a contingency of at least 10 per cent, because the tighter the budget, the more stress there will be, especially at the end.